 Datalogger Memory Mode selection will only appear when Linear sampling mode is selected.
-When in Linear Mode, there is a choice of Continuous Logging (wrap around) or Slate Logging .
+When in Linear Mode, there is a choice of Continuous Logging (wrap around)

 Compressed Linear, Event Based and Schedule sampling modes can only use the Slate Mode option.